 - Open/Moderated Groups are easy to get: Timeline can support a nearly unlimited number of groups.
 Timeline only displays groups of which you are a member, or to which you have rights, so a large number of groups will not clutter the Timeline display, nor make it hard for people to publish or view posts.

 - Tags can only be placed on events: You cannot post a deadline or announcement as a tagged post.

-- Tagged posts show up under Events, not on My Calendar: Targeted posts are things that people are supposed to know about (or have to know about) because of their role/status, while Tagged posts are things that people might want to know about because of their interests.
-Timeline displays these in different areas (My Calendar versus Events), so think about where you want your posts to appear.
+- Tagged posts show up under Events, not on the users timeline: group posts are things that people are supposed to know about (or have to know about) because of their role/status, while Tagged posts are things that people might want to know about because of their interests.
+Timeline displays these in different areas, so think about where you want your posts to appear.